xi/bookmark-stack/README.md

-bookmark stack - save links in a stack to view later
+bookmark stack - chrome extension to save bookmarks in a stack

 Havily inspired by [view later][1] but much simpler.
 For example, a simple bookmarks folder is used for storage.